Types Of Shipping Explained – All the Options For SMBs in 2024

 Shipping speed options

-In small-volume shipping, SMBs have two primary options for transit time: standard or expedited.
+In small-volume shipping, SMBs have two primary options for transit time: standard/economy or expedited.
 Expedited can go by many names, including priority and overnight.

 Standard